eatDatCode/getDatLyrics/README.md

 1) Go to support directory of the git repo and open search.py

-2) Add the domain name of the site and give the index as value in the plugins_site dictionary
+2) Add the domain name of the site and give the index as value for the plugins_site dictionary

-3) Go to plugins.py and add at the bottom of teh get_lyrics() method another elif condition and give the new index as condition and add the details of the attributes and class where the lyrics is found in the website( Tips: Use mozilla developer tool to inspect the webpage)
+3) Go to plugins.py and add at the bottom of the get_lyrics() method another elif condition and give the new index as condition and add the details of the attributes and class where the lyrics is found in the website( Tips: Use mozilla developer tool to inspect the webpage)